-No greater words could be delivered to our young people today than those of St Edmund Campion from his brag, reminding us all some five hundred plus years later, that God works in us and for us.
-Chaplaincy at The Campion School aims to encourage and support the school community in their journey of faith, a journey we recognise is unique and challenging for each person.
+No greater words could be delivered to our young people today than those of St Edmund Campion from his 'Brag', reminding us all some five hundred years later, that God works in us and for us.
+Chaplaincy at The Campion School aims to encourage and support the school community in our journey of faith, a journey we recognise is unique, and sometimes challenging for each person.

 "The expense is reckoned, the enterprise is begun; it is of God, it cannot be withstood.
 So the faith was planted: so it must be restored."

 Faced with the threat of the most horrific methods of torture and death, St Edmund Campion never wavered in his faith, more so, it served to drive him forward to serve the people of God all the more.
-Luckily we’ll never have to endure anything like the hardships our patron was faced with, but we do understand that each person has their battles with faith and challenges associated with being a teenager.
-The role of myself as Lay Chaplain is to provide both the staff and students with an arm of friendship and support that is compassionate in the way that Jesus offered his love to every single person.
-It is to encompass a feeling of Christian fellowship and ensure the values of Christ are a part of our whole school life by: providing a full and varied liturgical program that includes Mass every week, organising the school’s retreat programme, providing opportunities for social justice action and fundraising events, upholding links with parishes and the diocese and doing all I can in the form of resources and support to maintain a Christian ethos.
+Thankfully we will never have to endure anything like the hardships our patron was faced with, but we do understand that each person has their battles with faith and challenges associated with being a teenager.
+The role of Lay Chaplain is to provide both the staff and students with an arm of friendship and support which is compassionate in the way that Jesus offered his love to every single person.
+It is to encompass a feeling of Christian fellowship and ensure the values of Christ are a part of our whole school life by: providing a full and varied liturgical programme that includes Mass, organising the school’s retreat programme, providing opportunities for social justice action and fundraising events, upholding links with parishes and the diocese and doing all I can in the form of weekly resources and support to maintain our Christian ethos.

-We are extremely lucky to have a supportive network of local priests as well as a fair amount of old boys who've gone on to be ordained, who help us celebrate Mass very regularly.
-We have Mass at least once a week and we also celebrate Mass together on special occasions; for the start and end of the school year, our feast day and on Ash Wednesday we celebrate Mass together as a whole school community.
-There is also ample opportunities for personal prayer or collective worship in our school Chapel, including Exposition of The Blessed Sacrament, morning prayer and the rosary throughout the year.
+We are blessed to have a supportive network of local priests, as well as a number of former students who have gone on to be ordained.
+They help us celebrate Mass regularly.
+We celebrate Mass together as a whole school community on special occasions; at the start and end of the school year, on Campion Day and on Ash Wednesday.
+There are also ample opportunities for personal prayer or collective worship in our school chapel.
+Year 7 students have class Masses on a regular basis.